jsumbo/Jallah_Sumbo_rl_summative/README.md

 Reinforcement Learning Summative Assignment

-## Reinforcement Learning in Liberian Entrepreneurship Education
+## Reinforcement Learning in Entrepreneurship Education

 This repository contains a comprehensive reinforcement learning project that implements and compares four different RL algorithms (DQN, REINFORCE, PPO, and Actor-Critic) in a custom environment designed to simulate entrepreneurial learning for Liberian secondary school students.